 Should I remove snail eggs from tank?

-Removing snail eggs depends on your preference.
+Removing these eggs depends on your preference.
 If you want fewer snails, remove them gently with a scraper or siphon.
 If you like snails and want them to breed, leave them be.
 Consider the tank’s capacity and fish compatibility before leaving eggs.

 What do mystery snail eggs look like?